I am honored to help you uncover your trauma, get closer to your authentic self and move toward your dreams.

 Hi, I’m Mara Adelman

-For over two decades, I have worked as a Physician Assistant at a large family practice clinic.
-While I still find great satisfaction in my work, I have observed that in today's chaotic and disconnected world, it is increasingly difficult to help patients make the changes needed to achieve optimal health and wellness.
-Over the years, my patients have trusted me with their most intimate life moments, and many have confided that they struggle with truly connecting with others, particularly in dating and relationships.
+For over two decades, I have worked as a Physician Assistant at a family practice clinic.
+While I find great satisfaction in my work, I've observed that in today's disconnected world, it's increasingly difficult to help patients achieve optimal health and wellness.
+Many patients have confided that they struggle with truly connecting with others, particularly in dating and relationships.

 Trauma